SMC-AAU-CPH/smc-cph.github.io/_posts/2019-10-10-Portal-Flowchart.md

 # Summary

-We hope that these flowcharts can be used as manuals for setting up a default MCT portal rig, troubleshooting, as well as serve other educational purposes in our cross campus classroom.
-We also hope that our charts can help future MCT students become comfortable with the portal and inspire them to update the system in various ways.
+We hope that these flowcharts can be used as manuals for setting up a default SMC portal rig, troubleshooting, as well as serve other educational purposes in our cross campus classroom.
+We also hope that our charts can help future SMC students become comfortable with the portal and inspire them to update the system in various ways.

 Copy our charts, both the [Portal chart](https://www.lucidchart.com/invitations/accept/5c3deb5f-538c-4ddb-89ac-cf99db701ad0) and the [LoLa and Midas chart](https://www.lucidchart.com/invitations/accept/f53eb564-bcef-4da7-92ad-51e980891471).